Should You Apply Early Admission?

 What about starting the essay sophomore or junior year?

 I believe anything before the spring of junior junior year is too early to start working on the admissions essay.
 You still have a year of life experiences ahead of you that could potentially end up being the perfect topic (and you will be one year stronger as a writer at the end of that year).
-For tips on how to get a headstart on the personal essay earlier in high school, I recommend starting journaling to get used to writing about yourself in the first person.
+For tips on how to get a head start on the personal essay earlier in high school, I recommend starting journaling to get used to writing about yourself in the first person.